i11g/i11g-new.github.io/index.markdown

 author_profile: true

 ---

-Who am I
+Something about me

 I'm a dedicated learner with a passion for exploring diverse fields, ranging from [project management](/projects) and [supramolecular chemistry](/Publications/) to computer science and QA Automation testing

 I thrive on curiosity and love diving deep into different fields and subjects.
 Currently, I'm focusing my learning journey on automation testing and .NET development.

+Learning form my [experiance](/about) goal is to cultivate an atmosphere of enjoyment and creativity within every team and project, where the fusion of laughter and creativity ignites a spark of innovation and creativity.

+## 📧How we can connect?

+Feel free to explore my site and if you want to reach me drop an email at [ivg33000@gmail.com](mailto: ivg33000@gmail.com).😊